 Allow Flexible Working Hours

-The age of 9-5 jobs is over, and employees are looking for opportunities that allow them a better work-life balance.
-Whenever possible, you can allow your employees to work remotely long as they meet targets.
+The age of 9-5 jobs is over, and employees are looking for opportunities that allow them to have a better work-life balance.
+Whenever possible, you can allow your employees to work remotely as long as they meet targets.

 Also, you can have them work at hours they feel most productive so they can give the best to their work while not neglecting other things that matter in their lives, like being available when their families need them.
-If working from home all the time is not something you would want, you could adopt a hybrid approach where they can sometimes come to the office for a few hours and work from home.
+If you do not want to work from home all the time, you could adopt a hybrid approach where they can sometimes come to the office for a few hours and work from home.

-If remote working is not an option, allow your employees to choose the hours they want to work in any given week and consider their preferences when assigning duties.
+If remote working is not an option, allow your employees to choose the hours they want to work each week and consider their preferences when assigning duties.